SRombauts/UEPlasticPlugin/README.md

 - UE4.24 to 4.27 shipped with an old version 1.4.6 of this plugin
 - UE5.0 shipped with the same outdated version 1.4.6, not performing well overall with UE5, especially on OFPA
-- UE5.1 shipped with the version 1.6.2 of the plugin with support for the new View Changelists window
+- UE5.1 shipped with the version 1.6.2 with support for the new View Changelists window
-- UE5.2 shipped with the version 1.8.0 of the plugin with support for the Shelves in the renamed View Changes window
+- UE5.2 shipped with the version 1.8.0 with support for the Shelves in the renamed View Changes window
+- UE5.3 shipped with the same version 1.8.0

 **Why?**: Why is it integrated, as opposed to, eg. being shared through the Marketplace?